 Prairie Harvest Rug Hooking School is Western Canada’s only school of rug hooking.
 Everyone who attends the school is a member of the Prairie Harvest Rug Hooking School Association.
 This small, friendly school is organized by three directors and a team of volunteers.
 Attendance averages 60 students, with students coming from all over Western Canada including the Yukon.
 We have had students from as far away as Montana, Minnesota and Maine!

 Prairie Harvest Rug Hooking School is now held at Providence Renewal Centre, Edmonton, Alberta.
-All classes, meals and accommodation are in one building, and local people can commute.
+All classes, meals and accommodation are in one building, and local people often commute.